From our Founder & President

 We knew we were pioneers.
 Assembling a staff of administrative and clinical personnel – psychologists, social workers, nurses, nutritionists, psychiatrists, and physicians, most of whom were young, enthusiastic and imbued with the mission - we rolled up our sleeves and did whatever was necessary to make Renfrew a success.
 In two short years our beds were full with patients from all over the world.
 After reaching capacity in 1987, we explored expansion opportunities and in 1990 opened the country’s second residential facility in Coconut Creek, Florida, on a 10 acre horse farm.

 With the advent of managed care in the mid-1990’s, Renfrew’s model changed to accommodate other levels of care.
 We created the country’s first day treatment and intensive outpatient program for eating disorders.
 This continuum of care was met favorably by managed care organizations, enabling Renfrew to secure more than 100 insurance contracts, but more importantly giving women greater access to specialized care.
-Today, Renfrew has treatment facilities in California, Connecticut, Florida, Georgia, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Tennessee and Texas.
+Today, Renfrew has treatment facilities in California, Connecticut, Florida, Georgia, Illinois, Maryland, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Tennessee and Texas.

 Advocacy is another of the Foundation’s missions.
 As a founding member of the Eating Disorders Coalition, Renfrew has participated in Lobby Days in Washington, DC, and has been instrumental in the development of the FREED Act, a bill which will increase research dollars for the eating disorders field, dedicate funds for the creation of prevention programs and improve access to treatment.